kyma-project/telemetry-manager/docs/user/integration/loki/README.md

     helm repo update
     ```

-## Loki installation
+## Loki Installation

 Depending on your scalability needs and storage requirements, you can install Loki in different [Deployment modes](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/).
 The following instructions install Loki in a lightweight in-cluster solution that does not fulfil production-grade qualities.
-Consider using a scalable setup based on an object storage backend instead (see [Simple scalable deployment of Grafana Loki with Helm](https://grafana.com/docs/loki/latest/installation/helm/install-scalable/)).
+Consider using a scalable setup based on an object storage backend instead (see [Install the simple scalable Helm chart](https://grafana.com/docs/loki/latest/installation/helm/install-scalable/)).

 ### Install Loki